raspberrypilearning/lineup/en/step_2.md

 ## Import your costumes

 --- task ---
 Using the default cat sprite, start by adding some more costumes.

-For this game you will need a lot of costumes!
-You'll want to import at least 40 from the Scratch library.
+You'll need to import at least forty different costumes into your sprite.

 It's best to select costumes from the **People** section, but the choice is yours.